45Drives/tools/README.md

     - lsosd : List devices by their alias and osd id (Node must be member of Ceph Cluster)
     - findosd : Takes osd id as input and outputs device alias.
 If osd is located on another host output is that hostname
     - generate-osd-vars.sh : Outputs list of devive names and device alias to stdout.
 Used by ceph-ansible playbook to autogenerate devices varibles
+  - Polkit rules are for use with Cockpit

 ### Installation
 CentOS 7.X